 Estimate Your SNAP Benefits Before You Apply

 Uses FY 2026 SNAP rules.
 This is an estimate only.
-Your state SNAP office makes the final eligibility and benefit decision.
+Your state SNAP office, District agency, or territory agency makes the final eligibility and benefit decision.

 No Social Security number, EBT card number, immigration document number, or identity document upload required.